CS3398-Kelpians-Kelps/CS3398-Kelpians-F2019/README.md

   <strong>Alex Key:</strong> All files inside db directory were done by Alex Key.
 This includes the connector.java, as well as the connector_doc.txt.
 A mySQL database was setup on my local machine to test the connector, but theres no code for that.
 The artifact is used for querying / inserting / updating / deleting table columns in our database.
 My next step will be to install and setup the db on our server, as soon as the server is ready.
   </li>
   <li>
     <strong>Chassidy Foreman:</strong> Created the basic text GUI with button functionality to be handed off to the team for additional linking to server and other GUIs.
+Developed the login GUI to be linked to the updated Text GUI for the future client.
+The next step will be updating the layout of the text GUI to make it more appealing to the user.
   </li>
   <li>
     <strong>Zachary Goldberg:</strong> Created the server and linked all pieces together.
 The next step is to create a method for handling other files types.